Mental Health Trends Among Gen Z and Millennials: A Neuroscientific Perspective

 • Develop personalized strategies to manage stress and anxiety based on individual brain patterns

-• Practice mindfulness and meditation techniques informed by neurofeedback principles
+• Practice intentional awareness and focused stillness techniques informed by brain-state optimization principles

-Research has demonstrated that neurofeedback-based interventions can lead to improvements in attention, emotional regulation, and overall mental well-being.
-By incorporating these principles into coaching, Gen Z and Millennials can gain greater control over their mental states and develop more effective coping strategies.
+Research has demonstrated that brain-state regulation interventions can lead to improvements in attention, emotional regulation, and overall mental well-being.
+By incorporating these principles into practice, Gen Z and Millennials can gain greater control over their mental states and develop more effective coping strategies.

 Conclusion